“[This] enchanting novel recalls rural Ireland on the cusp of change . . . A delightful affirmation of life and love.” ―Sunday Independent

 Review -

-One day I discovered my reading was getting limited - cozy murder mysteries and memoirs.
+One day I discovered my reading was getting limited - mostly cozy murder mysteries and memoirs.
 I moved to push myself wider in my fiction titles and have found some great authors/books.
 This is one.
 Set in Ireland in the past, the story is told as the memories being shared a very old Noel Crowe of a year in his life when he was just seventeen.
-It is a cozy look back at life in a small Irish village, both feet in the past, and what happened as the world descends to change them.
-Electricity is coming to their town.
+It is a cozy look back at life in a small Irish village where everyone was firmly entrenched in the way things have always been done, and what happened as the outside world descends to change their way of life.
+Electricity was coming to their town.

-Lost love, regrets, first love, relationships and passions are all rolled out here at just the right pace as everyone in the village tries to adapt to a changing world.
+Loss, regrets, first love, relationships, passions and more are all rolled out here at just the right pace as we follow how everyone in the village tries to adapt to a changing world.
 A great read.

 Buy the Book: Amazon US ~ Amazon CAN